yewstack/yew/docs/INTRODUCTION.md

 * It features a **component-based** framework which makes it easy to create interactive UIs.
 Developers who have experience with frameworks like [React](https://reactjs.org/) and [Elm](https://elm-lang.org/) should feel quite at home when using Yew.
-* It achieves **great performance** by minimizing DOM API calls and by helping developers easily offload processing to background web workers.
+* It achieves **great performance** by minimizing DOM API calls and by helping developers easily offload processing to the background using web workers.
 * It supports **JavaScript interoperability**, allowing developers to leverage NPM packages and integrate with existing JavaScript applications.